ovinc/imgseries/README.md

 `ImgSeries`: general image series manipulation
 ----------------------------------------------

-See also the notebook with examples and details: *Examples_ImgSeries.ipynb*
+See also the notebook with examples and details: *ImgSeries.ipynb*

 ```python
 from imgseries import ImgSeries